-Brent T. launched the original website GeftakysAssembly.com in November 2002 to expose corruption in the Geftakys Assembly ministry and publicly call the leaders to action.
-It was hard-hitting and didn't pull any punches, and within a few months George Geftakys was removed from the Fullerton Assembly.
+Brent T. launched the original website The Geftakys Assembly.com in November 2002 to expose corruption in the Geftakys Assembly ministry and to publicly call the leaders to take action.
+The site was hard-hitting and didn't pull any punches.
+Within a few months George Geftakys was removed from the Fullerton Assembly.
 The website had accomplished its initial purpose.

 In 2003 Brent handed over the site to Steve and Margaret Irons to take it in the direction of understanding and healing.
-Steve re-designed and renamed the site and added many articles, especially in the sections, "Assembly Teaching and Practice" and "Biblical Perspectives".
+We renamed it Reflections... on the Geftakys Assembly and Spiritual Abuse.
 Margaret is now the editor and webmaster.
-In addition to being the archive of information on the Assembly ministry of George and Betty Geftakys, this site is a library of information on abusive dynamics that develop in other Christian settings.
+In 2015 the site got a facelift and new name - High-Demand Church - to better engage many new readers who come from a host of harmful Bible-based ministries.

 The divisive and inflammatory words 'cult' and 'cultic' appear in some articles and links.
-On this site they are used in the sciological sense, to describe the way a group functions, not to imply heresy.
-The point is not to label or attack Bible-based groups, but to shed light to help hurting people.
+On this site they are used in the sociological sense, to describe the way a group functions, not to imply heresy.
+The point is not to label or attack Bible-based groups, but to shed light on groups dynamics to help hurting people.

 Some people will disapprove of the secular content on this site, feeling that people who've been caught in a spiritually abusive situation need spiritual help only.
 Our view is that both the Biblical and the psychological perspectives are necessary in order to recover from high-demand groups.

 We agree that spiritual damage will only be healed by God's grace, but in our own recovery we were helped by information from a variety of sources.
 Secular wisdom is not complete, and much is erroneous, but we believe that some of it derives from ultimate Wisdom, is compatible with it, and gives much-needed tools to disentangle reality from deception.